mayasaffron/Kaur-Health/testing.md

 | Site User | View individual product pages that have prices and descriptions | Get detailed information about the product before purchasing |

 - The product detail page satisfies this user story.
-- For servicess in particular, it was important that the user could access all necessary information.
+- For services, in particular, it was important that the user could access all necessary information.

 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |
 | ----------- | ----------- | ----------- |
 | Site User | Leave/View product reviews with scores | Understand which products are popular with other customers |

-- Site users can view ratings of each product, however as noted in the `features left to implement` section of the readme; in production i quickly understood that he nature of this site is such that there needed to be a balance between business and community.
+- Site users can view ratings of each product, however as noted in the `features left to implement` section of the readme; in production, I quickly understood that the nature of this site is such that there needed to be a balance between business and community.
 The use of testimonies on the about page served as a review and in the future as the site grows I would consider adding a product review section and functionality.

 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |
 | ----------- | ----------- | ----------- |